 - Ice-cube tray, cupcake tray or similar

-- 1 cup, for measuring equal to 250ml (alternatively, just use the same mug to measure all ingredients to get the proportions right)
+- 1 measuring cup, approx 250ml (alternatively, just use the same mug to measure all ingredients to get the proportions right)

 - 1 cup of cornflour